tlcpineda/ts_tools/README.md

 Development started as standalone files something in October 2025, run either as executable files or wrapped in an action script within Photoshop, before the set-up of this GitHub account.
 That is, before my old computer of 8 years crashed.

-I am attempting here to recreate the modules that have helped me reduced non-essential tasks in my typesetting work, as well as finally setting up and learning the ropes in GitHub (after so much delays to do so).
+I am attempting here to recreate the modules that have helped me reduce non-essential tasks in my typesetting work, as well as finally setting up and learning the ropes in GitHub (after so much delays to do so).

+## General Workflow
+One title - one or two languages. (_more to be added later_)

+## Future development
-Future development, as I see it, includes :
+As I see it, when all the component have been recreated includes :
-1. a purely Python-based operation, to handle local processes;
+1. a purely Python-based comprehensive local app to handle local processes;
-2. a Google Cloud project to handle the monitoring/movement of files in a shared Google Drive.
+2. a Google Cloud integration to handle the monitoring/movement of files in a shared Google Drive, including personal work logs.
 Monitoring is currently handled by a Google Apps Script bound to a Sheets log file; and,
 3. a Teams integration to alert team members of my latest submission.

-## General Workflow
-One title - one or two languages. (more to be added later)

 ## Directory